 GPS walking Indoors

 Historically, GPS mapping has been predominantly used in construction to give the exterior view of a building in progress.
 However, the technology is being refined and purposed for indoor use as well.
 The resulting indoor positioning systems offer a number of benefits, like keeping track of the locations of objects or people inside a structure.
-Indoor GPS system has the ability to accurately and dynamically locate people and assets in real time, from early jobsite operations through to post-construction services for building owners.
+The indoor GPS system has the ability to accurately and dynamically locate people and assets in real-time, from early Jobsite operations through to post-construction services for building owners.

 Location Awareness Technology